 (c.
 1712 – 1799)

-Michele Deconet was born near Strasbourg and traveled widely as a professional violinist.
-Traditionally it has been assumed that he settled into violin making in Venice roughly around the mid-18th century, but in fact there is no conclusive historical evidence that he ever held a formal apprenticeship or registered as a violin-maker in that city or elsewhere.
-The surviving instruments which bear his label are unquestionably of the Venetian school, while some ...Read More categorizable into periods and sub-groups, but they nevertheless show a variety of models and styles which suggest the collaboration of other makers.
+Michele Deconet was born near Strasbourg and traveled widely as a violinist.
+Traditionally it has been assumed that he took up violin making in Venice in the mid-18th century, but in fact there is no conclusive historical evidence that he ever held a formal apprenticeship or registered as a violin-maker in that city or elsewhere.
+The surviving instruments which bear his label are a cohesive group, ...Read More categorizable into periods and sub-groups, but they nevertheless show a variety of models and styles which suggest the collaboration of other makers.
 It is possible that Deconet hired other Venetian makers to make some of his instruments for him.
 It is also possible that he sold instruments which he had commissioned from other makers but finished and labeled as his own work.
-One feature that many of his instruments share is a small pinpoint in the middle of the back, which is a unique characteristic of Stradivari and Guarneri family work, prompting the conclusion that whoever made them studied directly with Pietro Guarneri of Venice.
+One feature that many of his instruments share is the small central pin in the middle of the back, which is a unique characteristic of Guarneri family work, prompting speculation of a connection to Pietro Guarneri of Venice.
 Despite their variations, the instruments of Deconet are undeniably Venetian and form a cohesive body of work to be considered the authentic output of the maker.

 - The auction record for this maker is $149,753 in Nov 2007, for a violin.